-Section 4 is dedicated to construct local phases from the original degrees of freedom of a DCRS and to make the transition from discrete degrees of freedom (associated with a DCRS) to continuous degrees of freedom (associated with wave functions).
+Section 4 is dedicated to construct a quantum local phase from the original degrees of freedom of a DCRS and to make the transition from discrete degrees of freedom (associated with a DCRS) to continuous degrees of freedom (associated with wave functions).

-In Section 5 the fundamental mathematical notions of the quantum theory are derived from DCRS and from the mathematical theory of asymptotic geometric phenomena, in particular as an application of the concentration of measure phenomena [31, 34, 42, 43, 47, 62].
+In Section 5 the fundamental mathematical notions of the quantum theory are derived from DCRS and from the mathematical theory of asymptotic geometric analysis, in particular as an application of the concentration of measure phenomena [31, 34, 42, 43, 47, 64].
 We start with a derivation of Born's rule of quantum mechanics.
-In the way, we are able to define density probability functions and show how a (finite dimensional) Hilbert space structure emerges from DCRS.
+As a by-product we were able to define density probability functions and show how a (finite dimensional) Hilbert space structure emerges from DCRS.
 A description of the quantum measurement process for a quantum system without introducing the quantum state reduction hypothesis is explained.
 The mechanism proposed is based on a general principle of the measure concentration phenomena.
-We use these ideas, a landmark of modern mathematical analysis, to describe an heuristic picture of the quantum two slit experiment.
-Notably, this picture is in concordance with current experiments that demonstrate an unconventional fuzzyness in the discrimination between the wave and the particle nature of any quantum system [51, 32, 46], in contrast with Bohr's complementary interpretation.
-Our mechanism for quantum measurement allows for the possibility of protective measurements [4, 64].
+We use this principle, a landmark of modern mathematical analysis, to describe an heuristic picture of the quantum two slit experiment.
+Notably, this picture is in concordance with current experiments that demonstrate an unconventional fuzzyness in the discrimination between the wave and the particle nature of any quantum system [52, 32, 46], in contrast with Bohr's complementary interpretation.
+Our mechanism for quantum measurement allows for the possibility of protective measurements [4, 66].

 In section 6, after canonical quantization, it is shown how the averaged dynamics provides a natural solution to the problem of the un-boundeness from below of the linear quantum Hamiltonian for deterministic models.
 The mechanism works as follows.
-First, note that the energies of a system are measured in a measurable state.
+First, note that the energies of a quantum system are measured in a measurable state.
 For such states, the total Hamiltonian is constrained to be zero.
 The observable energy of a state is decomposed as the energy of the matter component and gravitational energy.
 If the gravitational component of the energy is finite, the matter component of the energy must also be finite and therefore, bounded from below.
-The mechanism to prove this important result is based again in the concentration of measure phenomena.
+The mechanism to prove this important result is also based in the concentration of measure phenomena.
 Thus, the Weak Equivalence Principle is emergent in DCRS.
-This fact together with the emergence of the classical Principle of Inertia and diffeomorphism invariance, makes reasonable to conjecture that gravity ins emergent phenomena in DCRS.
+This fact together with the emergence of the classical Principle of Inertia and diffeomorphism invariance, makes reasonable to conjecture that gravity is an emergent phenomena in DCRS.

-&lt;sup>2In ref.
+$^{2}$ In ref.
 [25] such dynamical systems were called deterministic Finslerian models.
-We have adopted here the most appropriated denomination of deterministic Cartan-Randers systems, since they are constructed using as a back-ground a Cartan spaces [50] of Randers type [56].
+We have called them here deterministic Cartan-Randers systems, since they are constructed using as a back-ground a Cartan spaces [51] of Randers type [58].

 In section 7 we show that any DCRS can be described by phenomenological Lagrangian densities with the same symmetries as the original DCRS model.
 The phenomenological Lagrangian models can be quantized (for instance, by using path integral methods), providing an effective action functionals for the fundamental DCRS systems.
 We present in this work a family of Lagrangian densities models that are phenomenological descriptions of DCRS.
-This family of Lagrangian densities is limited by symmetry and representation theory arguments.
-This limitations must be considered as a constraint on the possible physical models.
+This family of Lagrangian densities is constrained by symmetry and representation theory arguments.
 Two particular Lagrangian models are written, corresponding to a non-linear sigma model and to a supersymmetric non-linear model in four dimensions.

 A short discussion of the DCRS framework, indicating some limitations of the present work, is sketched in section 8.
 This indicates natural directions for further research.
-We emphasize the prediction of the existence of a universal maximal acceleration with value of order $10^{52} m/s^2$ , if the fundamental scale is the Planck scale.
-The relation with other frameworks of deterministic models is also indicated.
+We emphasize the prediction of the existence of a universal maximal acceleration with value of order $10^{52}m/s^2$ , if the fundamental scale is the Planck scale.
+The relation with other frameworks of deterministic models is discussed.